Heat wave increasing fire risk by further drying out already parched vegetation

 SANTA CLARA -- The vegetation in the hills all throughout the Bay Area was already incredibly parched before the heat wave over the past week dried them out more, further increasing fire risk.

-"It's just been getting worse on a daily basis," said Ehsan Talabi, who lives in the Los Altos area.
+"It's just been getting worse on a daily basis," said Ehsan Talebi, who lives in the Los Altos area.

-KPIX 5 met Talabi after a hike at the Rancho San Antonio Preserve, which he says is drier than he's ever seen it before.
+KPIX 5 met Talebi after a hike at the Rancho San Antonio Preserve, which he says is drier than he's ever seen it before.

 "Climate change is upon us.
 It's really affecting us big time," he said.